rasmustilljander/yazol/README.md

 yazol - Yet Another Zero Overhead Logger
 ==
+Contains mostly older written by me end of 2015 which I intend to base my new ideas on, i've been looking into the code and have a feeling that I might need to rewrite everything.
+A lot has changed in experience the last years :).
 A personal hobby-project where I explore the difficulty of writing a logger.
 Some goals are fast, simple to use, more to come.

 Build
 --